pubky/pkdns/README.md

 ```

-> ⚠️ The mainline DHT will take some minutes to propagate your changes.
+> ⚠️ pkdns caches DHT packets for at least 5 minutes to improve latency.
+Run your own instance with `pkdns --max-ttl 0` to disable caching.

 ## Limitations